 - For Indian Military Academy (IMA)-19-24 years and only male candidates can apply.

 - For Officers Training Academy (OTA)- 19-25 years, both males and females can apply.

 Further, there is no limits for attempts.

 The UPSC conducts National Defence Academy and Naval Academy examinations twice in a year.
-Applicants who clears the examination gain entry to National Defence Academy and Indian Naval Academy.
-NDA and NA exams is an entry door to officer level posts into Indian Defence Forces which include Army, Navy and Air Force.
+Applicants who clear the examination gain entry to the National Defence Academy and Indian Naval Academy.
+NDA and NA exams is an entry door to officer level posts in the Indian Defence Forces which include Army, Navy and Air Force.
 All three armed forces cadets are trained together before going with the pre-commissioning training.
-Admission process consist of written examination which is followed by an SSB interview.
+The admission process consists of a written examination which is followed by an SSB interview.
 Furthermore, there is a medical test for candidates after both tests to ensure physical

-fitness and to keep a check of overall health of the applicants.
+fitness and to keep a check on the overall health of the applicants.